alexHasASandwich/history_of_astronomy/README.md

 # history_of_astronomy
-Going through "A Brief History of Astronomy" by Arthur Berry.
+Going through "A Short History of Astronomy" by Arthur Berry.
 Decided to make my own notes on the topic.